 This week at the shop we played Silk, a delightful game in which players herd silkworms and compete to gain the most points.
 We have this game on our demo table for the week, if you didn’t have a chance to come to our demo night.
 Please keep checking to see what games we will be featuring every week, we have some great games coming up!

 Begin your turn by rolling two dice to determine what action you will be taking.
-These can be modified after you have earned silk points.
+After you have earned enough silk points, you an option to modify your dice.
 One possible action is to produce more silkworms, which can earn you more points when harvesting, or replace worms taken by the ookami.
 Movement is interesting in this game, as each figure has its own rules for tile ownership.
 For example, shepherds, mastiffs, and ookami can never occupy the same tile.
 So movement of these pieces into an occupied tile causes everything else to ‘bump’ into a new space.
-This can be done to strategically push your opponents worms off the more desirable grasses or closer to the lurking ookami.
+You may strategically push your opponents worms off the more desirable grasses or closer to the lurking ookami.

 Join us next week to play Villainous!
 Take the role of infamous Disney villains, each with their own unique player mats, decks, and fates.
 This enchanting card game is great for all Disney fans, so stop by and give it a try!